Environmental Education, Return to Home Page

 Environment or Ecology educational courses leading to formal, recognizable qualifications are offered throughout the UK.
 They cover a wide range of subject areas and the range is expanding as the importance of sustainability becomes more accepted.
 Additionally there are numerous special non-formal courses.

-There are more details on the various options lower down in this page
+There are more details on the various options lower down in this page.

-The concept of Sustainable Development has its origins round about 1990, being introduced mainly by a group of international academics.
+The concept of Sustainable Development (SD) has its origins round about 1990, being introduced mainly by a group of international academics.
 The ideology includes concern for the environment but has a much wider remit.
 It is much more materialistic and that is no bad thing.

 Apart from the environment the other areas of focus which the idea encapsulates are threefold.
 They are: Making humanitarian social progress, Making efficient use of natural resources and Maintaining high levels of economic growth and employment.

-We would be happy to include relevant Sustainable Development courses' information when there is sufficient interest.
 For further comments on SD click here Comments on Sustainable Development.

 A Surrey local pub Owl: Click to enlarge